 This page is created as a reference I use in discussions on camera reproduction capabilities.
 Feedbacks may encourage me to upload more camera/lens images of the same set-up.
 I am mor than happy to borrow interesting camera/lens cominations for more tests.

-All the above images are cut-outs of the upper right corner of a picture photographed in RAW and converted to JPG.
-Cameras that does not use RAW, are of no interest to me.
+All the above images are cut-outs of the upper right corner (small red rectangle) of a picture photographed in RAW and converted to JPG.
+For lenses with different focal length, the distance to the test target is adjusted so that the same area is covered by the entire sensor (large red rectangle) Cameras that does not use RAW, are of no interest to me.
 (The exception being the early Gopro Hero and the Intova.)
 Video is of limited interest to me, and not evaluated.
 I have not reduced the pixel size, each image is approx. the same cut-out portion of an image covering the same captured area.
 The difference in pixel count in the images (and the sizes they have on your screen) reflects the total pixel quantity in each cameras sensor, but also somehwat affected by the width-height ratio of the sensor.

 Below you see a photo of my test setup.
 Studio lighting is very home-made, but suitable for test of sharpness.
 Camera is alway on a tripod and using a shutter release timer (if available on the photographic device being tested) to minimize vibrations.
 Sharpness is the most difficult problem to fix in post processing, so this is important in my evaluation and the reason for my chosen test-setup.
 I don't emphasize much on color balance and distortion of horizontal and vertical lines.